creare-com/podpac/doc/source/developer/specs/coordinates.md

 ### Implicit Stacking

-The `stack` function is recommended as it makes stacking more explicit, but we may wish to support stacking implicitly:
+Explicit stacked dimension creation is recommended (`StackedCoordinates` or `stacked_linspace`) as it makes stacking more explicit, but we may wish to support stacking implicitly:

 ```
 c1 = Coordinates([(lat, lon), time], **traits)